AlistairDavidson/public-event-planner/README.md

 TODO

+Operation Death to Modals
+    Routes that show forms
+    Replacement of edit modals with in-line forms

 edit buttons on tables

-operation death to modals

 Single-line summary widgets
     act